flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 ##Questions and comments?##

 Send me an E-Mail with your questions, suggestions or bugs to support@flipzoom.de.
+Tested with ProcessWire in Version 2.3.

 __Dave__